JerryI/wljs-docs/docs/frontend/Advanced/Events system/Cells and windows.md

 Graphics[{RGBColor[test // Offload], Disk[{0,0}, 1]}]
 ```

-Try to reload a page / window and see the changes.
+Try reloading the page or window and observe the changes.